Skip to content

 What is the scheduling like?

 Scheduling times vary according to your needs and my schedule.
-Currently, I do not offer more than 4 hours at a time or any overnight care at this time.
-The minimum amount of hours in one day is 3 hours.
-Most of the hours I have available will be between the hours of 7am-4pm.
-This will most likely change at one point, but I will post about it when it does.
+Currently, I do not offer more than 4 hours at a time or any overnight care.
+The minimum amount of hours in one day is 2 hours.
+Most of the hours I have available will be between the hours of 7am-10pm.

-My coverage area includes a 30 mile travel radius (from Lindale, TX).
-However, I make exceptions depending on need- outside this area would incur a mileage fee of .50/mile.
+My coverage area includes a 30 minute travel radius from Lindale, TX.
+However, I make exceptions depending on need- outside this area would incur a mileage fee of .55/mile.

 What about adoptive families?